 Sciatica is one of the more common chronic pain issues we see as Yoga Therapists and yoga is well suited to deal with this issue.

 From a physical perspective, we usually see two different types of situations when it comes to sciatica.
 One deals with the piriformis, a muscle in your hip.
 The sciatic nerve actually runs near (or sometimes through) the piriformis muscle, and when the muscle is tight, it can put pressure on the nerve, causing pain down the leg.
-This is sometime referred to as piriformis syndrome.
+This is sometimes referred to as piriformis syndrome.

 The other common issue has to deal with the lower vertebrae, either in the sacrum, or just above in the lumbar spine.
 In this case, there is usually compression of two vertebrae that squeeze the nerve to create the same kind of pain.